Kirimson/launch/README.md

 ### set-prefix

-Sets the character used at the beggining of the prompt.
+Sets the character used at the beginning of the prompt.
 Default is `$`

 Usage: `set-prefix >`